 - How much are interns paid?

-- Interns are paid for their participation at all intern training sessions, career focused project sessions, and summer internships at a starting rate of $11.50 per hour.
-All interns are eligible for performance based raises throughout the program.
+- Interns are paid for their participation at all intern training sessions, career focused project sessions, and summer internships at a rate of $10.50 per hour.

 - Is there a dress code?

 - Interns are expected to wear appropriate clothing to all CEO Program classes and events.
-The National Youth Transition Center is a professional environment and should be treated as such.
+The Department on Disability Services is a professional environment and should be treated as such.
 Interns are required to wear business casual clothing to their internships over the summer.
-If you are interested in learning about organizations that provide business casual clothing to youth in DC, free of cost, email the CEO Program manager at Ashlie.Roney@dc.gov and we will help you explore some options.
+If you are interested in learning about organizations that provide business casual clothing to youth in DC, free of cost, email the CEO Program manager at Ashlie.Roney@k12.dc.gov and we will help you explore some options.